dprojects/getDimensions/Docs/README.md

 	![pads006](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads006.png)

 * Now you can create the desired report with all necessary dimensions to cut.
-However, if You want calculate the edge correctly, just use the visibility to show e.g. top and hide legs and other parts.
+However, if You want calculate the edge correctly, just use the visibility to show e.g. top and hide legs and other parts:

 	![pads007](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads007.png)